-" 'There are certain Jews whom you have appointed over the affairs of the province of Babylon: Shadrach, Meshach, and Abednego.
-These men, O king, pay no attention to you; they do not serve your gods or worship the golden image that you have set up.'
-Then Nebuchadnezzar in furious rage commanded that Shadrach, Meshach, and Abednego be brought.
-So they brought these men before the king."
+"There are certain Jews whom thou hast set over the affairs of the province of Babylon, Shadrach, Meshach, and Abednego; these men, O king, have not regarded thee: they serve not thy gods, nor worship the golden image which thou hast set up.
+Then Nebuchadnezzar in his rage and fury commanded to bring Shadrach, Meshach, and Abednego.
+Then they brought these men before the king."
 (Daniel 3:12-13)